St. Michael the Archangel Church, Madison

-St. Michael the Archangel Church is a former Catholic church in Madison, Jefferson County, Indiana.
+St. Michael the Archangel Church is a former Catholic church in Madison, Jefferson County, Indiana, United States.
 It was closely associated with Shawe Memorial High School which was named after the founder of this church.

 History

 The town of Madison, Indiana was first settled by traveling hunters in the early 19th Century.
 In 1809, the town was officially mapped out by Col. John Paul.
-It wasn’t until 1815 that residents of the town witnessed a Catholic Mass.
-Catholicism was not highly respected among the other religions in the city during this time and much of the 19th Century.
+It was not until 1815 that residents of the town witnessed a Catholic Mass.
+Catholicism was not highly respected among the other religions in the city during this time and much of the 19th century.
 Many Catholics in the town were driven away from their faith due to the animosity towards the Church in Madison.

 Bishop Simon Gabriel Bruté de Remur of the Vincennes, Indiana Diocese was determined to bring the faith to Madison permanently and serve to the ‘hidden’ Catholics of the town.
 Bruté sent missionary priests through town occasionally, but eventually called upon an Englishman by the name of Michael Edgar Shawe to serve to these Catholics as their first resident priest.

 As a British officer, Shawe had fought Napoleon Bonaparte’s men at the Battle of Waterloo where he was wounded, then immigrated to the United States and was ordained the first Catholic priest in Indiana.
 Bishop Bruté wrote to Fr.
 Shawe at the beginning of Shawe’s time in Madison, telling him to “try with your usual, gentle and effective manner to make the best impression and beginning that you can in Madison”.

 Fr.
 Shawe practised the Catholic faith to the few Catholics in the town's old Masonic Hall and later at the Madison Hotel (now the site of the Ruler's Grocery Store parking lot).
 Masons were typically anti-Catholic in those days; however the wife of one of the town's more prominent Masons, Mr. Caleb Schmidlapp, was accredited with the arrangement of the Masonic Hall location for mass.
 Mrs. Schmidlapp, a Catholic, moved to Madison from Cincinnati and attended Mass regularly while Fr.
 Shawe was in Madison.